How to ask for more work without sounding desperate

 The harder version: you’re genuinely under-utilized

-If you’ve done this three or four times over a month and you’re still sitting on two days of capacity a week, that’s a real conversation, not a Slack message.
+If you’ve done the structured Slack three or four times over a month and you’re still sitting on two days of capacity a week, that’s a 1:1 conversation, not a Slack message.

 “I’ve had extra capacity for the last few weeks and I’ve been picking up smaller things.
 I want to flag it because I don’t want to be the person who’s coasting without anyone noticing.
 Is there a larger scope I could be ramping onto?
 I’d rather stretch than fill.”